 Sets of virtual machines are connected to a virtual bridges (e.g. virbr0 and virbr1) and as they are isolated, can use the same subnet range and set of IPs.
 However, NATing becomes a problem because the host won’t know which VM to return the traffic to.

-By providing each private network with is own unique upstream routable IP and applying NAT rules inside each namespace separately we can avoiding any conflict.
+By providing each private network with is own unique upstream routable IP and applying NAT rules inside each namespace separately we can avoid any conflict.

 I wanted a way to quickly spin different VMs up and down on my KVM dev box, to help with testing things like OpenStack, Swift, Ceph and Kubernetes.
 Some of my requirements were as follows: